© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rock cut houses S of Nottingham Castle is a scheduled monument protected by Historic England under reference 1006376.
 View the official record →

-Rock cut houses south of Nottingham Castle are a series of domestic dwellings excavated into the sandstone bedrock characteristic of Nottinghamshire's geology.
+Rock cut houses south of Nottingham Castle are a series of residential chambers hewn directly from the sandstone bedrock beneath the castle's southern slopes, demonstrating the medieval exploitation of Nottingham's distinctive geology for domestic purposes.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006376.

 Rock cut houses S of Nottingham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006376.